WAH Program Review – Scam or a Legit Business Opportunity?

 It’s a text-only sales page and promotes WAH as if it were a real job.
 It says you can make a lot of cash daily with little effort.
 Post links and watch the money flow into your account daily.
 Here’s another testimonial found on the website, which is apparently fake:

-Upon doing an image search on Google, it looks like Regina is a made-up name with a stock photo.
+Upon doing an image search on Google, Regina appears to be a made-up name with a stock photo.

 The testimonials used across all these WAH websites are obviously fake and are used to boost social proof.
-If people find testimonials on a site, they’re more likely to make a purchase.
+People who find testimonials on a site are more likely to purchase.

-It’s also worth bringing to your attention these websites build a database.
-As soon as you’ve shared your personal information, you’re prone to data theft.
-These may send you spam emails from time to time promoting rubbish products or worse, selling your data to third-party websites.
+It’s also worth mentioning that these websites build a database.
+As soon as you share your personal information, you’re prone to data theft.
+These websites may occasionally send you spam emails promoting rubbish products or, worse, selling your data to third-party websites.

 Not only do these drag you into a scam, take away $97 (in this case), and many more with other products, but these also have numerous upsells.
-These may try to do a phone call in an attempt to sell you other products worth hundreds of thousands of dollars each.
+These may try to do a phone call to sell you other products worth hundreds of thousands of dollars each.

 In case you wonder, most of the products these scams promote will also be scams.
 Home Job Placement is another one of these programs which operates similarly.

-It uses fake news endorsements to sell you the program and sell link posting jobs that don’t exist in reality.
+It uses fake news endorsements to sell you the program and sell link-posting jobs that don’t exist.
 Unfortunately, there are no push-button systems in existence.

-Sadly, the market is full of bogus programs which are all about hype.
+Sadly, the market is full of bogus programs about hype.
 Affiliate marketing works if you do it the right way.
 It’s definitely not easy – you must learn the required skills and take imperfect (but consistent) action to get results.

 Most people struggle online because of bunk systems and misleading information.
-A lot of ‘fake’ gurus overcharge people for information that should be free and under-deliver.
+Many ‘fake’ gurus overcharge people for information that should be free and underdelivered.

 Scams like these take advantage of the situation and try to sell people the dream (getting rich without putting in any work).
 Thanks to the deceptive tactics, people fall for these and get conned.